sixthnormal/clj-3df/README.md

 # clj-3df

-**This is currently a research project, not feature-complete in any way, and overall not ready for use in production services.**
+**This is alpha-quality software, not feature-complete, and not yet ready for use in production services.**

 3DF is best thought of as a pub/sub system in which subscriptions can be arbitrary Datalog expressions.
 Subscribers register queries with